qyh214/wow_addons_private_use/AddOns/Titan/TitanPanelSetup-READ_ME_FIRST.txt

 ==================================

 ****************************************************************************************************
 ATTENTION!
-IMPORTANT INFORMATION FOR UPGRADING FROM VERSION 4.3.9.40000 TO VERSION 5.0.0.40000!
+THE FOLLOWING PLUGINS HAVE BEEN REMOVED OR RENAMED.
+PLEASE REMOVE THESE FROM YOUR FOLDER!

--- TitanCoords has been renamed TitanLocation to more accurately reflect the information it
+- TitanCoords has been renamed TitanLocation to more accurately reflect the information it provides.
-      provides.
 REMOVE THE TitanCoords FOLDER FROM YOUR ADDONS FOLDER.
--- TitanGoldTracker has been renamed TitanGold.
-REMOVE THE TitanGoldTracker FOLDER FROM YOUR ADDONS
+- TitanGoldTracker has been renamed TitanGold.
+REMOVE THE TitanGoldTracker FOLDER FROM YOUR ADDONS FOLDER.
-      FOLDER.
--- TitanAmmo has been removed from the package due to the elimination of ammo/arrows/bolts from the
+- TitanAmmo has been removed from the package due to the elimination of ammo/arrows/bolts from the game.
-      game.
 REMOVE THE TitanAmmo FOLDER FROM YOUR ADDONS FOLDER.
--- TitanRegen has been removed from the package due to lack of interest.
-TitanRegen 4.3.9.40000
+- TitanRegen has been removed from the package due to lack of interest.
-      will still work with Titan Panel 5.0, but will no longer be maintained by the Titan Development Team.
 Consequently, it may not work with future versions of Titan Panel.
 You are free to maintain this plugin if you wish.
    IF YOU HAVE NO INTEREST IN MAINTAINING IT, REMOVE THE TitanRegen FOLDER FROM YOUR ADDONS FOLDER.
+- BonusScanner has been removed from Titan Panel as it is not part of the core functionality.
+- BrokerBonusScanner has been removed from Titan Panel as it is not part of the core functionality.
 ****************************************************************************************************

 1. Description